Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 .. image:: /images/general/awg-9/PDSEARCH.png

 The DDD in the pulse doppler search modes displays returns at azimuth versus rate (closing speed) meaning that by reading only the DDD the RIO can only discern target closing speed and azimuth.
-The display shows closure rate vs the ground (as if own aircraft was stationary) as opposed to relative closure rate.
+The display indicates observed closure rate vs the ground (with own airspeed subtracted) as opposed to relative closure rate.
+While this means that a target directly ahead, moving directly towards the radar, will show true target airspeed this speed varies with target aspect and radar antenna azimuth.
+This reason for this is that the radar itself only reads relative airspeed which is then modified by subtracting own airspeed for display on the DDD.

 At the bottom edge of the DDD the AGC-trace is displayed indicating radar return intensity enabling the RIO to discern jamming targets by their return strength.
 The jamming targets are shown as jamming strobes on the TID if they exceed the set jamming threshold (set by the JAM/JET knob on the DDD).

 The scale shown on the DDD (what rate region is shown) can be set by the Vc switch on the DDD panel.
 X-4 sets the scale to 800 knots opening to 4 000 knots closing, NORM sets the scale to 200 knots opening to 1 000 knots closing and VID sets the scale to 50 knots opening to 250 knots closing.